minjulhoque2007-ctrl/LocalRepo/README.md

-#this ismy local repo, and then pushed to remote(github)
+# this is my local repo, and then pushed to remote(github)